 - Urinary frequency

-Complications such as hydronephrosis and urinary tract infection may result in decreased urinary output, fever, abnormal smell/appearance of the urine, and burning on urination.
+Complications such as hydronephrosis and urinary tract infection may decrease urinary output, fever, abnormal smell/appearance of the urine, and burning on urination.

-They will also typically order a urine analysis evaluating for blood, protein, pH, and signs of urinary infection.
+They will also typically order a urine analysis to evaluate blood, protein, pH, and urinary infection signs.
 They may send your urine sample for bacterial culture.
-Commonly ordered blood tests include a CMP (comprehensive metabolic panel), and CBC (complete blood cell count), and uric acid level.
+Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and uric acid level.
 They will also usually check your fasting and cholesterol levels and screen for diabetes.

-One you pass a kidney stone; your doctor will typically send the specimen for stone analysis in order to determine the type of stone – this can guide therapy.
+Once you pass a kidney stone, your doctor will typically send the specimen for stone analysis to determine the type of stone – this can guide therapy.

 Kidney Stone Treatment

-The acute treatment of kidney stones depends on the size of the kidney stone and if there are any complications.
+The acute treatment of kidney stones depends on the kidney stone's size and if there are any complications.
 Most cases of kidney stones come to the emergency department.
-Stones less than 5mm are generally managed expectantly – meaning, your doctor will treat your pain and allow you to pass the stone on your own.
+Stones less than 5mm are generally managed expectantly – meaning your doctor will treat your pain and allow you to pass the stone on your own.
 They may initially provide you with intravenous fluids and narcotic pain medications such as Duramorph (morphine) or Dilaudid (hydromorphone).
 Upon discharge, they will often provide you with a short course of oral pain medications such as:

 They may also prescribe you an alpha-blocker medication to dilate the urinary tract and promote stone passing.
 This typically includes the drug Flomax (tamsulosin).

-Larger stones (>5mm) are typically treated with a procedure called lithotripsy – during this procedure, a urology specialist will use shock waves to break the kidney stone down into smaller particles that will pass.
-If your kidney stone is blocking off the kidney and ureter, your doctor may have to surgically place a transcutaneous nephrostomy tube.
+Larger stones (>5mm) are typically treated with a procedure called lithotripsy.
+During this procedure, a urology specialist will use shock waves to break the kidney stone down into smaller particles that will pass.
+If your kidney stone blocks the kidney and ureter, your doctor may have to surgically place a transcutaneous nephrostomy tube.
 This is an external tube that allows your kidneys to drain urine.
 Once the ureteral obstruction is resolved, the nephrostomy tube can typically be removed.

 Your doctor will also typically order stone analysis – this allows them to determine the precise type of kidney stone and how to tailor treatment.

 Patients with kidney stones are generally recommended to drink 1.5-2L of fluids daily to prevent stone precipitation.
-Patients with calcium stones may benefit from use of thiazide diuretics such as Hydrodiuril (hydrochlorothiaze) and this increases calcium reabsorption the kidney.
+Patients with calcium stones may benefit from thiazide diuretics such as Hydrodiuril (hydrochlorothiazide), increasing calcium reabsorption in the kidney.
 Those with hyperuricemia and gout typically benefit from uric acid lowering therapies such as Zyloprim (allopurinol).
 Some patients develop kidney stones from taking mega doses of vitamin C – vitamin supplementation should typically be discontinued in these individuals.